danistor/swiss-cs-portal/app/docs/startup.md

 - Set up development environment
 - Configured .gitignore for sensitive files
 - Established database connection handling for dev/prod environments

+## Created services for interacting with prisma models like user, ticket, message, conversation, responseTemplate

+## Added a Prisma seed and seeded the models

 ## Next Steps